Outdoor games and game exercises for teaching the elements of volleyball in the dhow. Outdoor games with volleyball elements Exercise “Find me”

 Walking in place, hands imitate carrying the ball.

-Show me how you dropped the ball.
+Show me how you placed the ball?

-Show me how to run
+Show me how you ran?

 Run in place.

 The teacher asks the children again: “Where are our balls?”
 Children will definitely point to the basket.
-“Let's go get the balls from the basket,” the adult suggests.
-And they again run to the basket, take out the balls, raise them above their heads and return to their "houses".
+“Let’s go get the balls out of the basket,” the adult suggests.
+And they again run to the basket, take out the balls, raise them above their heads and return to their “houses”.
 After a pause, the game is repeated.

 "Snowballs"